mmistakes/minimal-mistakes/_drafts/fs2.md

   IO.println(s"Releasing connection to the database: $conn")
 ```

-Finally, we use them to call the `bracket` method, and then save the actors in the stream:
+Finally, we use them to call the `bracket` method and then save the actors in the stream:

 ```scala
 val managedJlActors: Stream[IO, Int] =
   Stream.bracket(acquire)(release).flatMap(conn => savedJlActors)
 ```

-Since the `savedJlActors` we defined some time ago throws an exception when the stream is evaluated, the `managedJlActors` stream will be terminated with an error.
+Since the `savedJlActors` we defined some time ago throws an exception when the stream is evaluated, the `managedJlActors` stream will terminate with an error.
 The `release` function is called, and the `conn` value is released.
 The execution output of the `managedJlActors` stream should be something similar to the following:

 ```
 Acquiring connection to the database: DatabaseConnection(jlaConnection)